dnmihnea/IMS-Starter/README.md

-Coverage: 34%
+Coverage: 74.1%
-# Project Title
+# IMS Starter Project

-One Paragraph of project description goes here
+The IMS Starter links a Java project to a mySQL database with customers, items and orders.

 ## Getting Started